Cornell University

 Social Norms Campaign

 Attitudes and beliefs vary when it comes to college hazing.
 However, nearly everyone can agree that joining a group, team, or organization should never compromise the safety of an individual or that of their community.
-In fact, 91% of Cornell students say "It's NEVER okay to humiliate or intimidate new group members."
+In fact, 93% of Cornell students say "It's NEVER okay to humiliate or intimidate new group members."

-Why share this statistic?
+Why share these statistics?

-Research shows college students tend to overestimate the extent to which other students are engaging in risky and potentially harmful behavior.
-Students also tend to exaggerate the extent to which their peers "support" or find such behavior socially acceptable.
+• Students also tend to exaggerate the extent to which their peers "support" or find such behavior socially acceptable.
 Such misperceptions influence an individual's behavior.

 Where did the numbers come from?